sonic61201/big-data-hw1/README.md

 I use Elasticsearch and Logstash and Kibana that Mark taught us before.

 My keyword of my search is "NFL", National Football League.
 Why I use it?
-It just because I love football.
+Because I love football.

 Kibana has some tools to let me format my exported file, like counts, date, histogram and it can even show the map.